Date: 31 July 2015. Finding Your Boat

 houseboat that requires a

-new engine (he's going outboard) for $2000.
+new engine (he is going outboard) for $2000.
 It will need new wood

 and updating inside.
-Still, he'll be on the water for lots less than
+Still, he will be on the water for lots less than

 of in the cruising magazines?
 Dubious.
-He'll be out here though.
+He will be out here though.
 Too many wait for

 perfection when Good Enough would work.